BillionaireJK/Quantium-Data-Analysis-Internship/README.md

 Packages: pandas, matplotlib, mlxtend, datetime, sklearn, scipy

 # Project Overview and Task Insights
-This program involves analyzing chip purchases at supermarkets, aimed at evaluating customer purchasing behaviors and the performance of trial stores with a new layout.
+It involves analyzing chip purchases at supermarkets, aimed at evaluating customer purchasing behaviors and the performance of trial stores with a new layout.

  # Task 1: Data Preparation and Customer Analytics
 - Data Cleaning: Modified date format to datetime, removed outliers and salsas.